this-is-emma/tali/README.md

-# Fabiola - Online Store
+# Tali - Online Store

-Welcome to Fabiola, an online store that offers a wide range of products for shoppers.
-This repository contains the source code and related files for the Fabiola online store.
+Welcome to Tali, an online store that offers a wide range of products for shoppers.
+This repository contains the source code and related files for the Tali online store.

 ## Table of Contents